-Remove the right-hand storage magazine by holding it with your right hand and pressing the right-hand, black knob to the right side.
+Remove the right-hand storage magazine by holding it with your right hand and pressing the right-hand knob to the right side.
+The magazine audibly jumps out of the lock.

-Remove the left-hand storage magazine by holding it with your left hand and pressing the left-hand, black knob to the left side.
+Remove the left-hand storage magazine by holding it with your left hand and pressing the left-hand knob to the left side.
+The magazine audibly jumps out of the lock.

 Remove a number of CD trays corresponding to the number of CDs you wish to insert into the magazine.
-Into the recess of each tray, place a CD face up (label up), and thereupon slide the tray into the first available slot of the magazine (see fig. 12 below).
+Into the recess of each tray, place a CD face up (label up), and thereupon slide the tray into the first available slot of the magazine.